310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Shinobu %}
 That doesn’t seem to be the case here, actually.
 Okinawa has always had a smaller population of local people compared to other prefectures.

-So you will notice that there are far more tourists who’ve crowded around places uninvited purely to watch SS—an amount large enough to stand out in the crowd.
+So you will notice that there are far more tourists who’ve crowded around places uninvited purely to watch SS — an amount large enough to stand out in the crowd.

 I believe the majority of the audience for the SS qualifying rounds are from outside the prefecture.
 {% endbubble %}